haharimoto/haharimoto/README.md

 ### Hi there 👋
-multilingual (English, Japanese, Chinese) full-stack developer in Tokyo
+multilingual (English, Japanese, Mandarin) full-stack developer in Tokyo

 📸Content creation on the side